mboekamp03/CSC_212_Gradebook/README.md

 7
 ---------------------
-If you enter 57when prompted for a choice, the program will ask for a category.
+If you enter 7 when prompted for a choice, the program will ask for a category.
 This category can be either uppercase or lowercase (Lab or lab).

 The program will then prompt you to enter a deliverable name.
 These must be formatted like Lab1, Assignment1, Project1, and Final as this is how they appear in the .txt file.